-The preSample pixel (Figure) pre-amplifies the voltage drop on the diode node, similar to a conventional MAPS, and then uses a charge amplifier to generate a voltage step proportional to the input.
+The preSample pixel (Figure 4) pre-amplifies the voltage drop on the diode node, similar to a conventional MAPS, and then uses a charge amplifier to generate a voltage step proportional to the input.
 The charge amplifier has been previously reset and a voltage sample stored on a local capacitor.
 This forms the reference for the pseudo-differential signal, which is then compared by the same two-stage comparator as used in the PreShape pixel.
-From the simulation, the signal gain at the input to the comparator is $440\mu\text{V/e-}$ and the ENC is $22e^-$ rms.
+From the simulation, the signal gain at the input to the comparator is 440μ V/e- and the ENC is $22e^{-1}$ rms.
 Two monostable circuits generate a hit output and the necessary signals to reset the charge amplifier and take a new reference sample.
 After this short self-reset the pixel is then active and will respond to a subsequent hit event.

-The preShape and preSample pixels comprise 160 and 189 transistors respectively, and are laid out on a 50 μm pitch.
+The preShape and preSample pixels comprise 160 and 189 transistors respectively, and are laid out on a 50 μ m pitch.
 Two variants of both the preShape and preSample pixel architectures were implemented.
 In each case the difference lies only with subtle changes to the capacitors in the circuit to optimize signal gain based on circuit simulations.
-The front-end analog circuits in the pixel account for the dominant power consumption on the sensor, at around 10uW per pixel.
-The duty cycle of the experiment described in section 3.1 means this part of the device only needs to be powered for 2ms in a 200ms period, thus significant power savings can be made in operation.
-Power consumption will always be an important issue in active pixels of this type where static flow of current is required to detect an asynchronous event.
-External control of biases is provided so the performance of the sensor can be evaluated in low-power operating modes.

-Figure .
+Figure 3.
 PreShape pixel block diagram showing the analogue signal path from collecting diodes to binary hit output.

-Figure .
+Figure 4.
 PreSample pixel block diagram showing the analogue signal path from collecting diodes to binary hit output.

-The implementation of the deep P-well implant in the pixel can be seen in Figure .
+The implementation of the deep P-well implant in the pixel can be seen in Figure 5.
 As the charge collection is influenced mainly by the N-well and the deep P-well, only these two layers are shown in the figure; they are coloured purple and grey respectively.
-The boundary of the 50 μ m pixel is shown by the dotted lines.
+The boundary of the 50 μm pixel is shown by the dotted lines.
 The pixel contains four charge collecting diodes (the four purple dots), connected together by metal lines.
 They are kept small to minimize capacitance, and hence maximize charge-to-voltage conversion gain, and in turn minimize the noise.
 The other N-wells, all protected by the deep P-well, correspond to where the PMOS transistors and other devices sit.
 The complex pixel circuits have been arranged such that N-wells can be protected with a single symmetrical deep P-well.
-The four N-well diodes in each pixel remain exposed to the epitaxial substrate, and have been located towards the corners to help improve pixel charge collection based on TCAD device simulations [].
+The four N-well diodes in each pixel remain exposed to the epitaxial substrate, and have been located towards the corners to help improve pixel charge collection based on TCAD device simulations [20].

-Figure .
+Figure 5.
 Layout of a 3x3 array of preShape pixel from the TPAC1.0 sensor.
 Only the N-well (purple) and deep P-well (grey) layers are shown.
 Every N- well but the detecting diodes have got deep P-well underneath.
 The non-physical boudary between pixels is shown as a dotted line.